-Committed Senior SDET with software experience spanning manual and automated testing, development, business process improvement and release engineering.
-Guides teams in best practices and goals for automating repeatable processes that don’t require complex decisions and augments the management required manual operations.
+Dedicated Senior SDET with software experience spanning manual and automated testing, development, business process improvement, and DevOps engineering.
+Guides teams in best practices and goals for automating repeatable processes and increasing efficiency of manual processes.
 With a mind for easing pain points on development teams, this engineer takes advantage of current technology, including Azure Boards, Azure Pipelines, Test Plans, and Azure Artifacts to helping teams maximize productivity.
 Primary contributor to IntelliTect TestTools and Selenate libraries.

 Blogs by Mike

-You’re testing a desktop application with Selenium.
+Verifying with Selenium You’re testing a desktop application with Selenium.
 How do you verify an item on the page after the browser launches?
 I recently came up against this use case and couldn’t find a clear answer for C#.
-Every once in a great while, the need arises to have Selenium communicate to a browser that is already […]
+Every once in a great while, the need arises to have Selenium communicate to a browser […]

-Do you know why it’s crucial to catch your broken functionality before sending it to production?
-QA resources waste time through long, protracted test efforts that try to hammer all of their bug testing through the UI at the end of (or after) development.
-One of the main problems with this approach is that it […]
+Why It’s Crucial to Catch Your Broken Functionality Before Sending it to Production QA resources waste time through long, protracted test efforts that try to hammer all of their bug testing through the UI at the end of (or after) development.
+One of the main problems with this approach is that it becomes tough to […]